Hodge correlators: The Hodge correlator twistor connection

 (1c) The contribution of the reduced Casimir term matches the form assigned by the map ${\rm Cor}_{\cal H}$ to the minus of the sum of forests on Fig \ref{feyn18}.
 The latter sum is the contribution of the edge $E$ to the map $\partial_{\rm Cas}$.

-3mm 2. {\it $E$ is an external edge decorated by a section $s$}.
-There are the following cases:
+2. {\it $E$ is an external edge decorated by a section $s$}.
+Then there are the following cases.

-(2a) The contribution of the $\delta_{\Delta_X}$-term in $\Delta G_E$ for a Feynman diagram $T$ is calculated as follows.
+(2a) The contribution of the $\delta_{\Delta_X}$-term in $\Delta G_E$ for a tree $T$ is calculated as follows.
 Let $s$ be the decoration at the external vertex $v_E$ of $E$.
-Let us cut out a small neighborhood of $E$ from $T$, getting several connected Feynman diagrams, $T_1, \ldots , T_k$.
-Each of them has an external vertex provided by the removed edge $E$ (referred to as a new vertex), and the other external vertices are the ones of $T$ minus $v_E$.
-The tree $T_i$ is decorated: the new vertex is decorated by $s$, and the others inherit their decorations from $T$, see Fig \ref{feyn20}.
+Let us cut out a small neighborhood of $E$ from $T$, getting connected trees $T_1, \ldots , T_k$, see Fig \ref{feyn20}.
+Each of them has a new external vertex, and the other external vertices are the ones of $T$ minus $v_E$.
+The tree $T_i$ is decorated: the new vertex is decorated by $s$, and the others inherit their decorations from $T$.
 This matches the component $\partial_S$ of the differential $\partial$.

 (2b) The contribution of the volume term in $\Delta G_E$ is zero.
-It is similar to (1b), except that one needs add an argument for the contribution of $\delta_{s_0}$ related to an external vertex $v$ of $E$.
-Let $s$ be the decoration at $v$.
-Then the contribution is $\delta(s_0-s)$.
-It does not affect the result since the divisor $S$ is smooth over $B$, so when we move over $B$ the point $s$ can not collide with $s_0$.
+It is similar to (1b), except that one needs to add an argument for the contribution of $\delta_{s_0}$ related to an external vertex $v$ of $E$, decorated by $s$.
+The contribution is $\delta(s_0-s)$.
+It contributes zero since the divisor $S$ is smooth over $B$, so, moving over $B$, the point $s$ can not collide with $s_0$.

-(2c).
-It is similar to (1c).
-The contribution of the reduced Casimir term in $\Delta G_E$ is negative of the form on $X(\C)^{\{\mbox{$S$-vertices}\}}$ given by the following recepee, illustrated on Fig \ref{feyn19}.
-Cutting the edge $E$, we get a connected Feynman diagram $T'$, and a two vertex graph.
+(2c) It is similar to (1c).
+The contribution of the reduced Casimir term in $\Delta G_E$ is negative of the form on $X ^{\{\mbox{$S$-vertices}\}}$ given by the following recepee, illustrated on Fig \ref{feyn19}.
+Cutting the edge $E$, we get a connected tree $T'$, and a single edge graph.
 The latter is decorated by a form $\alpha_k^{\vee}$ and $s$.
-The form $\alpha_k^{\vee}$ is viewed as a form on the $s$-copy of $X(\C)$.
+The form $\alpha_k^{\vee}$ is viewed as a form on the $s$-copy of $X $.
 The tree $T'$ is decorated: the inherited from $T$ external vertices inherit their decoration, and the new external vertex is decorated by $\alpha_k$.
 It gives rise to a Hodge correlator, which is a form on

-Taking the sum over $k$ of the product of this correlator and the form above we get the desired form.
+The sum over $k$ of the product of this correlator and the form above delivers the desired form.

-3mm Let us consider now the middle identity in (\ref{1.08.08.10}).
-In this case there is a single edge $E$ to which we assign the Green function $\omega_m(G_{E_0}) = G_E$, wee Fig \ref{hc10}.

-Since $dd^\C$ is a Laplacian, we proceed just like in the previous case.
-The right identity in (\ref{1.08.08.10}) is trivial.
-Theorem \ref{5.16.06.12g} is proved.